Kabokweni: Religion

 Christianity is the dominating factor around Kabokweni with numerous Christian churches of more than 30.
 All churches around are usually community contributions for projects with no Loans granted from banks.
 On Friday's, Some believers attend whole night prayers, Some go out to camp uphill on mountains for worships and fasting.
 Others Host fun events at churches during Saturdays, whereby they invite Gospel singers and Pastors to preach the word of God.
 Jesus Christ is celebrated, as he represent a symbol of unity, trust and Faith around Kabokweni with a concept that claims that we are all Brothers and Sisters of this Nation.

 Road routing

 The Kabokweni road is also commonly used when travelling to Kruger National Park.
 This main road links up-to 3 other main roads including the main entrance dust road leading to Siligane town.
-Pot-holes have been a dramatical issue to drivers and this increases local road labor for unemployed people trying to support the government in return for employment.
+Pot-holes have been a dramatic issue to drivers and this increases local road labor for unemployed people trying to support the government in return for employment.
 The whole Kabokweni route consist of wooden shack markets for local farmers who sell fruits and vegetables.
 Few restaurants have been provisionally closed in response to water-crises.